Academic Enhancement Program

 Beginning in 1998, Holy Cross High School recognized the need to assist students with limited disabilities and became the first Catholic high school to implement a program to meet the needs of students with learning disabilities and difficulties.

-Who is accepted in the program?
+Who is accepted into the program?
 Those students who have a diagnosed learning disability.
 Currently, the program services students with Turrets Syndrome, Autism Spectrum Disorder, ADHD, ADHD-Inattentive Type and Specific Learning Disabilities which include Dyslexia.
 Those enrolled in this program receive special monitoring and tutoring, in an inclusive environment, increasing their opportunities for academic success.

 The mission of the Academic Enhancement Program is to equip learning disabled students with the necessary organizational, study, and self-advocacy skills that will enable them to succeed not only in high school, but also to become life-long learners.